integreat-io/map-transform/README.md

 now from - as confusing as that is), and a `pathRev` is used instead of `path` to set the data on an empty object just before returning it.

-There is a shortcut when defining fields without default values.
-The `fields` object `{'title': 'content.heading'}` is exactly the same as `{'title': {path:
+There is a shortcut when defining mappings without default values.
+The `mapping` object `{'title': 'content.heading'}` is exactly the same as `{'title': {path:
 'content.heading'}}`.